Thermodynamics of oscillating neutrinos: Miscidynamics

-\textbf{\textit{Miscidynamics.}}---We are now in a position to outline the application of the thermodynamic theory to astrophysical neutrino transport.
-Applying the condition of local mixing equilibrium ($\rho_\nu \rightarrow \rho_\nu^\textrm{eq}$) to Eq.~\eqref{eq:qke}, we obtain the miscidynamic equation:
+We are now in a position to outline the application of the equilibrium theory to astrophysical neutrino transport.
+Here we present miscidynamics only in the adiabatic limit, leaving the derivation of nonadiabatic corrections to future work.

-The collision integrals are those in Eq.~\eqref{eq:qke}, evaluated using $\rho_\nu^\textrm{eq}$.
-They include flavor-off-diagonal elements \cite{blaschke2016, richers2019}.
-The commutator with the Hamiltonian vanishes, as it must for $\rho_\nu^\textrm{eq}$ to actually be in mixing equilibrium.
-Sec.~II of the Supplemental Material presents an alternative derivation of Eq.~\eqref{eq:misc} via coarse-graining Eq.~\eqref{eq:qke} and appealing to ergodicity.
+We will state the result first, then derive it.
+Applying the condition of local mixing equilibrium to Eq.~\eqref{eq:qke}, and enforcing kinematic adiabaticity ($Q^\textrm{kin} = 0$) at every step, we obtain the miscidynamic equation in the adiabatic limit:

+This form applies in the $t$-, $\boldsymbol{x}$-, and $\boldsymbol{p}$-dependent frame in which $H_\nu^{\textrm{eq}}$ is everywhere and always diagonal.
+The collision integrals are those in Eq.~\eqref{eq:qke}, but evaluated using $\rho_\nu^\textrm{eq}$ and discarding the part that causes a change in $\hat{P}_{\nu}$.
+That is, only the instantaneously nonunitary part of $iC_\nu$ is retained because the unitary part is absorbed into the frame transformation.
+The collision term generally includes flavor-off-diagonal elements \cite{blaschke2016, richers2019}.
+The commutator with the Hamiltonian vanishes.
 We can regard $(t, \boldsymbol{x}, \boldsymbol{p})$ as either the coarse-grained variables of a specific kinetic solution or the fine-grained variables of an ensemble average.

+Now let us derive the adiabatic miscidynamic equation [Eq.~\eqref{eq:misc}] by coarse-graining the neutrino quantum kinetic equation [Eq.~\eqref{eq:qke}].
+First we define the coarse-graining operator

+which averages over a region $\mathcal{R}_{\boldsymbol{x}}$ with volume $V$ centered at location $\boldsymbol{x}$ and over a time step $\Delta t$.
+We are not coarse-graining momentum $\boldsymbol{p}$, though nothing prevents us from doing so.
+The use of $T = t$ and $\boldsymbol{X} = \boldsymbol{x}$ on the left-hand side emphasizes that these are the coordinates of coarse-grained variables.
+(Elsewhere in the paper we use $T$ to denote temperature.
+In this section only we use it as a time coordinate.)
+Thinking of the coordinates themselves as being coarse-grained is justified by the idempotent property